Enjoy a visit to the spectacular underground majesty of the Oya-ishi quarry ruins, then reward yourself with some famously delicious Utsunomiya gyoza.

-Utsunomiya, the seat of the Tochigi prefectural government, is located near the center of the prefecture.
-It is less than one hour away by Shinkansen from Tokyo Station.
-During the Edo Period, it was an important point for the northern Kanto area that included the Tohoku region and Nikko.
-Utsunomiya Castle, which once boasted of magnificence, is now a ruin castle park, an oasis in the city that is cherished by the local citizens.
+Utsunomiya, the seat of the Tochigi prefectural government, is located in the center of the prefecture, and it can be reached in less than an hour via Shinkansen from Tokyo Station.
+During the Edo period (1603-1867), Utsunomiya served as an important hub in the northern Kanto area.
+Although once-magnificent Utsunomiya Castle is now a shadow of its former self, its grounds now serve as an oasis that is cherished by local citizens.

 From Tokyo :